PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2019-07-03-Cpp-build-time-reduction-pt-1-introduction.md

 Link Time Code Generation is a technique which - as the name suggests - delays code generation part to the link time.
 Thus various optimizations (among which is inlining function calls) can be applied to whole codebase.
 Contrary to compiler, linker has access to whole codebase - hence it does not have to emit a function call when inlining it would be fine too.

 Why would I bring that up though?
 One of the things that shall be addressed in future parts of this series is dealing with redundancy.
-Heads up - fighting it might have negative impact on program performance due to the reduced possibilities of inlining function calls.
-However LTCG allows to mitigate that.
+Heads up - fighting it might have negative impact on program performance due to the reduced possibilities of inlining function calls... which is exactly what LTCG is good for.
 While LCTG should not improve build times substantially (I guess it might actually lead to slight decrease) it is worth employing to reap benefits of good performance at both runtime and build-time.

 ## Takeaways